 Your effective tax rate, also known as your average tax rate, is the amount of federal income tax you pay — expressed as a percentage — on your earned income.
 While calculating the amount you’ll owe based on published tax brackets is complex, calculating your effective tax rate is simple: Divide your total federal income tax paid by your taxable income.

-If you have a copy of your 2018 Form 1040 handy, you can check your effective tax rate by dividing Line 15 by Line 10.
+If you have a copy of your 2020 Form 1040 handy, you can check your effective tax rate by dividing Line 24 (your total tax) by Line 15 (your taxable income).

 Whether you’re looking at marginal tax rates or effective tax rates, it’s important to know that you can reduce the amount you’ll owe by taking advantage of three things.